• Introduction of living environment of each station

 Much of the information about "Cities in Chiba Prefecture you don't want to live in" comes from word of mouth and comments on social media from people who actually live in those cities.

-The most common complaints are about everyday life, such as "The streets are dark and scary at night," "It's noisy in front of the station," and "The rules for putting out the trash are not being followed."
-There are also many complaints about the lack of local services, such as "It's not a comfortable place to live considering the cost of living," and "There's a lack of educational and medical facilities."
+The most common complaints are those related to everyday life, such as "The streets are dark and scary at night," "It's noisy in front of the station," and "Rules for putting out trash aren't being followed."
+There are also many complaints about the lack of local services, such as "It's not a comfortable place to live compared to the cost of living" and "There's a lack of educational and medical facilities."

 If you judge a place based solely on convenience, you may find it surprisingly difficult to live there.